AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 exl-id: f62c7a98-1b4c-4abb-9692-50ce0f3ee1fb
 ---

-# [!DNL Adobe Commerce Intelligence] User Guide Overview
+# [!DNL Adobe Commerce Intelligence] User Guide

->[!IMPORTANT]
+>[!NOTE]
 >
->In 2023, [!DNL Magento Business Intelligence] is rebranded [!DNL Adobe Commerce Intelligence].
-Text references have been updated, with UI screen captures coming later in the year.
+>[!DNL Adobe Commerce Intelligence] was previously known as [!DNL Magento Business Intelligence].
+A series of updates are currently underway for this guide to capture the changes.

 There are two areas for data administrators: